FAQ

 Fusion is nature’s preferred source of energy.
 It’s the same process that powers the sun and stars, and it’s what makes life viable on Earth.
 It can be explained by Einstein’s Special Theory of Relativity, better known as E=mc2.
 Energy equals mass multiplied by the speed of light, squared.
 Fusing two light elements together produces a new element (or elements) whose aggregate mass is slightly less than the combined mass of the original two elements.
 This rather tiny difference in mass, multiplied by the incredibly large number of the speed of light (nearly 300 million meters per second), squared, drives a tremendous release of energy.

-Our sun presently fuses predominantly hydrogen atoms to give off energetic light.
-We are trying to recreate this same process, adapted for terrestrial conditions.
-In TAE’s future fusion power plant, we will fuse hydrogen and boron to produce an even more energetic light than the sun.
-Just as you feel warmth when sunlight hits your skin, in a power plant, the containment vessel wall will heat up from energetic light emanating from the plasma.
-The wall will be cooled through a network of pipes, which have working fluid streaming through them to pick up the heat and transport it to a steam generator.
+In TAE’s future fusion power plant, hydrogen and boron atoms will fuse inside of a stable, superhot plasma to produce an even more energetic light than the sun.
+When the heat generated by that light warms the walls of the fusion machine’s plasma confinement vessel, a network of pipes will spring into action to cool the fusion machine’s interior by collecting that heat into a fluid and ushering it to a steam generator.
 The steam spins a turbine that then drives an electric generator, similar to what happens in operating power plants today.
 TAE’s unique fusion core supplies a superior and environmentally benign heat source for future power plants.

 Why don’t we have fusion power plants yet?
-What is the central challenge?
+What is the central challenge to producing fusion energy on Earth?

-Generating power from a terrestrial fusion power plant depends on two conditions: maintaining plasma at sufficiently high temperatures and for a long enough amount of time to sustain the fusion reaction.
+Generating power from a terrestrial fusion power plant depends on two conditions: first, plasma needs to be confined in the device, and then the confined plasma needs to be maintained at a high enough temperature for a long enough amount of time to sustain the fusion reaction.
 TAE calls this the Hot Enough Long Enough (HE/LE) requirement.

-Over the past 50 years, the different fusion efforts around the world have worked to overcome this fundamental challenge in different ways.
-In December 2022, the Lawrence Livermore National Laboratory’s National Ignition Facility (NIF) recorded net energy gain for the first time in the history of fusion research, and repeated their findings again in August 2023.
+Over the past 50 years, the different fusion efforts around the world have worked to overcome the “Hot Enough/Long Enough” challenge in different ways.
+In December 2022, the Lawrence Livermore National Laboratory’s National Ignition Facility (NIF) recorded net energy gain for the first time in the history of fusion research, and repeated their findings in 2023 and 2024.
 Read TAE’s statement on how this landmark achievement marks the dawn of the fusion age.
 Learn more about bringing fusion power to the grid on TAE’s podcast Good Clean Energy.

 What is plasma?